Panic when using CBQ traffic shaping

 Attached is a textdump archive from a separate user with the same backtrace.

-Updated by Reymond Rivera about 2 months ago
+Updated by Reymond Rivera over 1 year ago

 I believe I am hitting the same issue.
 I have included dump files that was generated.